sahmed41/one_book/README.md

 # ONE BOOK
 'One Book' is the title of the project.
 This project aimes to develop a book stock managment app in a enviroment where books are lent to and returned by members.
-The system is applicable in a library like setting.
+The system is applicable in a front desk of a library like setting.

 ## Requirements
 Following were the requirements or functions expected out of the system.